-The Regents' funding policy provides for actuarially determined contributions at rates reasonably expected to maintain the Plan on an actuarially sound basis.
+The Regents' funding policy provides for actuarially determined contributions at rates reasonably expected to maintain UCRP on an actuarially sound basis.
+LBNL is required to make employer and employee contributions in conformity with The Regents' contract with the DOE.
+The annual contribution deficiency (excess) as June 30 is: